xcat2/xcat-core/docs/source/advanced/networks/onie_switches/os_cumulus/manage.rst

     xdsh <switch> "/usr/cumulus/bin/onie-select -i -f;reboot"

+    # to clear out all the previous configuration, use the -k option
+    xdsh <switch> "/usr/cumulus/bin/onie-select -k -f;reboot"

 * **[manually]** Log into the Cumulus OS switch and run the following commands: ::

     sudo onie-select -i